shaffannaeem123/Car-Accident-Severity---Analysis/README.md

-# Car Accident Severity Analysis (Capstone Project)
+# Car Accident Severity Analysis: Seattle, Washington (Capstone Project)

 The Car Accident Severity project aims to understand the effects of various factors on the likelihood and severity of car accidents using a Machine Learning Model.